-Four new permanent employees joined the Group in 2018, representing 5% of the workforce at the end of the year.
-They reflected our decision to combine recent graduates (1 jurist who was an intern in the Group in 2017, and a young engineer) and veterans with proven technical experience (two hires in development and information system).
+Fourteen new permanent employees joined the Group in 2019, representing 18% of the workforce at the end of the year.
+They reflected our decision to combine recent graduates and veterans with proven technical experience.

 This hiring policy encourages the emergence of new ideas and innovation, while capitalising on the expertise of our most loyal employees.